What You Need to Know About Construction Business Loans

 There May Be Other Fees

-In addition to the interest rate you are given for your loan, you may have to pay other fees for your construction business loan, including processing or documentation fees, as well as project review fees or fund control fees.
+In addition to the interest rate you are given for your financing, you may have to pay other fees for your construction business loan, including processing or documentation fees, as well as project review fees or fund control fees.

 What is a Construction Business Loan?